Hongske/subeta/custom-css/Modernised/README.md

 - <strong>📅 2024/03/11</strong>
   - Added option `--color-primary-mobile`, so that you can have a different theme color on mobile
   - Added options `--floating-item-top`, `--floating-item-bottom`, `--floating-item-left`, `--floating-item-right` and `--floating-item-transform`, so that you can pick the placement of floating items (easiest through the generator)
+  - Added option `--display-forum-avatar`, to show avatars again (in the form of a headshot)
+  - Fixed display for the intro-texts for Dara, Jogoh and Ujin
+  - Fixed display of items in user shops when there's categories present

 <br>
 <details>